 ETFs shall be valued at closing prices available on the stock exchange i.e.NSE.
 If the price not available on NSE then the prices available on BSE will be considered.
 If price at both NSE and BSE are not available the latest NAV of the fund will be considered.
 In case of Freak trade, the valuation would happen on the NAV.
 Freak trade would be said to occur when the Gold ETF units trades at a deviation of more than 2.00% from the real time fair value that is unexplained by the prevailing premium / discount in the domestic gold market.
 In case of Freak trade, the valuation would happen on the NAV.
+In case of valuation of units of Quantum Gold Fund (QFG) , any deviations resulting from regulatory or other changes that tend to alter the normal functioning of the market leading to price distortions, the QGF units will be valued at the traded price and not at the NAV.
+The Freak trade ruling will be ignored until market distortions are corrected.
+The Valuation Committee will review the price dynamics on a monthly basis in its monthly meetings

 Freak trade would be said to occur in units of Quantum Index fund when the closing market price on exchanges of Quantum Index Fund ETF units is premium/discount by 1% to its NAV for that day.
 In such cases Quantum Index ETF fund units will be valued at closing NAV of the day.